 These financial statements have been reported on by the Auditor General of Alberta, the auditor appointed under the Post-secondary Learning Act.
 The Independent Auditor's Report outlines the scope of the audit and provides the audit opinion on the fairness of presentation of the information in the financial statements.

-original signed by Dr.Neil Fassina original signed by Deborah L. Meyers
+original signed by Deborah L. Meyers